Shardcached/shardcached/README.md

-shardcached
+shardcached - A distributed cache and storage system
 ======

-C implementation of a full-featured shardcache daemon
+C implementation of a full-featured [shardcache](http://github.com/xant/libshardcache "libshardcache") daemon

-shardcached implements an http frontend exposing all functionalities provided by libshardcache.
+shardcached implements an http frontend exposing all functionalities provided by [shardcache](http://github.com/xant/libshardcache "libshardcache").

  * the internal counters and the storage index are exposed through the 'magic' keys (urls) :'__index__' and '__stats__'.